awais-manzoor110/awais-manzoor110/README.md

 - 📫 How to reach me **ranaawaismanzoor@gmail.com**

-- 📄 Know about my experiences [▪ Experienced and self-motivated Software Test Engineer with a strong technical background . ▪ 3+ years of experience in Automated and Manual testing of Web, Mobile and Desktop Applications using Selenium WebDriver, Cypress, Playwright, Appium, WinAppDriver or API Automation using Postman, Cypress and Python Requests or Zephyr , TestRail and Excel for Test-cases. ▪ Excellent communication skills with a strong background working directly with coworkers to identify business objectives and establish requirements; delivered high-quality solutions that met or exceeded expectations.](▪ Experienced and self-motivated Software Test Engineer with a strong technical background . ▪ 3+ years of experience in Automated and Manual testing of Web, Mobile and Desktop Applications using Selenium WebDriver, Cypress, Playwright, Appium, WinAppDriver or API Automation using Postman, Cypress and Python Requests or Zephyr , TestRail and Excel for Test-cases. ▪ Excellent communication skills with a strong background working directly with coworkers to identify business objectives and establish requirements; delivered high-quality solutions that met or exceeded expectations.)
+- 📄 Know about my experiences :
+ ▪ Experienced and self-motivated Software Test Engineer with a strong technical background .
+ ▪ 3+ years of experience in Automated and Manual testing of Web, Mobile and Desktop Applications using Selenium WebDriver, Cypress, Playwright, Appium, WinAppDriver or API Automation using Postman, Cypress and
+   Python Requests or Zephyr , TestRail and Excel for Test-cases.
+ ▪ Excellent communication skills with a strong background working directly with coworkers to identify business objectives and establish requirements; delivered high-quality solutions that met or exceeded expectations.

 - ⚡ Fun fact **Did you know that QA Automation Engineers are the modern-day wizards of the tech world?
 Armed with enchanted code spells, they summon automated test potions, fend off the dark forces of software bugs, and make digital dreams come true with their keyboard wands! 🧙‍♂️💻🪄**